Humboldt-WI/blog/content/research/applied_predictive_modeling_19/blog_post_causal_KNN.md

 # Applied Predictive Analytics Seminar - Causal KNN

-## Abstract

 Beyond estimating the overall effect of a treatment, the uplift, econometric and statistical literature have set their eyes on estimating the personal treatment effect for each individual.
 This blogpost highly relates to the paper of Hitsch & Misra (2018), where a novel, direct uplift modeling approach is introduced, called Causal KNN.
-The k-nearest neighbor algorithm provides an interesting opportunity for the estimation of treatment effects in small groups. <!--Additional tweaks to the parameter tuning procedure make the approach to an interesting case study in the extension of machine learning concepts to causal modeling in general.--> The Causal KNN algorithm provides a simple and effective framework for the direct estimation of the Conditional Average Treatment Effect (CATE).
-Furthermore, the Transformed Outcome, introduced from Athey and Imbens (2015b), is used for the parameter tuning and evaluation of Uplift Models.
-The Causal KNN Algorithm is presented in an application framework, using a real world data set from an email marketing campaign.
+The k-nearest neighbour algorithm provides an interesting opportunity for the estimation of treatment effects in small groups.
+To estimate the treatment effect, the Transformed Outcome, introduced by Athey and Imbens (2015b), is used.
+We will show that the Transformed Outcome is not only restricted to the Causal KNN modeling approach.
+Under several assumptions to the data, the Transformed Outcome equals in expectation to the true CATE.
+Hence it can be seen as a general tool for the parameter tuning in the context of Treatment Effect Analysis.
+Additionally, the Transformed Outcome can be used to evaluate different uplift models in terms of the MSE.

+In the beginning, we will give a motivation for the topic, followed by an introduction of the methods presented by Hitsch & Misra (2018).
+In order to highlight the applicability of those methods, an implementation on real world data of a randomized E-Mail marketing campaign is given.
+We will perform the Causal KNN estimation as well as a Causal Tree estimation.
+In the end, the model performance is compared using MSE, AUUC and the Qini-Curve.

 ## Motivation and Literature Foundation: